rot256/everrs/README.md

 ## API Philosophy

-Most (all?) cryptographic functions are pure functions, hence there are essentially two classes o- handle authentication faf potential failures:
+Most (all?) cryptographic functions are pure functions, hence there are essentially two classes of errors/failures:

 1. The developer provides invalid arguments (essentially the type system is not sufficiently expressive to stop him), e.g. the size of the result buffer is insuffient to hold the decrypted ciphertext, or a key is to short for the scheme.